krakend/krakend-documentation/configuration/environment-vars.md

     "name": "Build ABC0123"
 }
 ```

-Notice that the `port` attribute is not present in the configuration, despite passing a `KRAKEND_PORT` parameter.
-This is because the `port` didn't exist previously in the configuration file, and the environment variables can only override values.
+**Important**: Notice that the `port` attribute is not present in the configuration, despite passing a `KRAKEND_PORT` parameter.
+This is because the `port` didn't exist previously in the configuration file, and the environment variables can only **override** values.

-## Setting new values
+## Setting your environment variables
-If you need to set content using environment variables at any level, you have to use the [flexible configuration](/docs/configuration/flexible-config/).
-It includes a series of [advanced functions](/docs/configuration/flexible-config/#advanced-functions) including an `env` function that can write in the config any value.
+If you need to set content using environment variables at any level, you have can either use the [flexible configuration](/docs/configuration/flexible-config/), which includes a series of [advanced functions](/docs/configuration/templates/#sprig-functions) including an `env` function, or you can not use KrakenD at all and rely on the operating system `envsubst` command.
+Obviously you can also write your custom replacement process.

+### Environment variables with Flexible Configuration
-Here is an example:
+Here is an example with Flexible Configuration:

 ```go-text-template
 {